aspose-slides/Aspose.Slides-Documentation/cpp/developer-guide/presentation-content/manage-text/text-formatting/_index.md

 ## **Manage Font Family of Text**
-As mentioned in [Managing Font Related Properties](), a Portion is used to hold text with similar formatting style in a paragraph.
+A portion is used to hold text with similar formatting style in a paragraph.
 This article shows how to use Aspose.Slides for C++ to create a textbox with some text and then define a particular font, and various other properties of the font family category.
 To create a textbox and set font properties of the text in it:

-- Create an instance of the `Presentation` class.
+1. Create an instance of the `Presentation` class.
-- Obtain the reference of a slide by using its index.
+2. Obtain the reference of a slide by using its index.
-- Add an AutoShape of the type Rectangle to the slide.
+3. Add an AutoShape of the type Rectangle to the slide.
-- Remove the fill style associated with the AutoShape.
+4. Remove the fill style associated with the AutoShape.
-- Access the AutoShape's TextFrame.
+5. Access the AutoShape's TextFrame.
-- Add some text to the TextFrame.
+6. Add some text to the TextFrame.
-- Access the Portion object associated with the TextFrame.
+7. Access the Portion object associated with the TextFrame.
-- Define the font to be used for the Portion.
+8. Define the font to be used for the Portion.
-- Set other font properties like bold, italic, underline, color and height using the relevant properties as exposed by the Portion object.
+9. Set other font properties like bold, italic, underline, color and height using the relevant properties as exposed by the Portion object.
-- Write the modified presentation as a PPTX file.
+10. Write the modified presentation as a PPTX file.

 The implementation of the above steps is given below.